takp/jp_station/README.md

 response[:stations].first[:name] # => "心斎橋駅"
 ```

+## Station API Services

+This gem use the api service.

+About api services (Japanese) : http://map.simpleapi.net/

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.